 Bose is predominantly famous for its audio systems, but its products are also quite expensive compared to the competition.
 The SoundLink Mini II Special Edition is an upgrade to the standard model, and it costs around £150.

 This portable 10W speaker from Bose comes in two colors: Triple Black and Luxe Silver.
 It has a low-profile design and weighs in at 680 grams.
-The anodised aluminium casing has a premium finish, which also makes it withstand external abuse in the long term.
+The anodised aluminum casing has a premium finish, which also makes it withstand external abuse in the long term.
 Its classy design blends in anywhere you decide to place it.

 Considering how small the Bose SoundLink Mini 2 SE is, the audio output from it is simply phenomenal.
 It has dual passive radiators that produce deep low frequencies without rattling.
 The transducers inside the speaker are also capable of moving double the amount of air for their size as regular transducers, which dictates to a broader sound stage.

 While Bose doesn’t specify its battery capacity, the SoundLink Mini 2 SE delivers up to 12 hours of playtime compared to the 10 hours battery life on the standard version.
-The speaker has Bluetooth 3.0 connectivity, giving it an ample operating range of about nine metres.
+The speaker has Bluetooth 3.0 connectivity, giving it an ample operating range of about nine meters.

 The SoundLink Mini 2 SE also has a microphone built-in, allowing you to use it as a speakerphone.
 Apart from the power, pairing, and volume controls, it also has a multi-function button you can press to take calls and activate Google Assistant, Alexa, or Siri on your phone or tablet over Bluetooth.